Bryn Mawr College: History

 In 1912, Bryn Mawr became the first college in the United States to offer doctorates in social work, through the Department of Social Economy and Social Research.
 This department became the Graduate School of Social Work and Social Research in 1970.
-In 1931, Bryn Mawr began accepting men as graduate students, while remaining women-only at the undergraduate level.
+In 1931, Bryn Mawr began accepting men as graduate students, while remaining women-focused at the undergraduate level.

 From 1921 to 1938 the Bryn Mawr campus was home to the Bryn Mawr Summer School for Women Workers in Industry, which was founded as part of the labor education movement and the women's labor movement.
-The school taught women workers political economy, science, and literature, as well as organizing many extracurricular activities.
+The school taught political economy, science, and literature.

 The college celebrated its 125th anniversary of "bold vision, for women, for the world" during the 2010–2011 academic year.
 In September 2010, Bryn Mawr hosted an international conference on issues of educational access, equity, and opportunity in secondary schools and universities in the United States and around the world.
-Other festivities held for the anniversary year included publication of a commemorative book on 125 years of student life, and, in partnership with the Philadelphia Mural Arts Program, creation of a mural in West Philadelphia highlighting advances in women's education.
+Other festivities held for the anniversary year included publication of a commemorative book on 125 years of student life, and, in partnership with the Philadelphia Mural Arts Program, the creation of a mural in West Philadelphia highlighting advances in women's education.

-On February 9, 2015, the Board of Trustees announced approval of a working group recommendation to expand the undergraduate applicant pool.
-Transgender women and intersex individuals identifying as women may now apply for admission, while transgender men identifying as such at time of application may not.
-This official decision made Bryn Mawr the fourth women's college in the United States to accept trans women.
+Transgender students

-On November 19, 2020, a 16-day student strike for social justice and against racism organized by the Bryn Mawr Strike Collective came to an end.
-President Kim Cassidy accepted the areas that need action as demanded by the Collective and committed herself and the institution to fight for anti-racism.
+On February 9, 2015, the college's board of trustees announced approval of a working group recommendation to expand the undergraduate applicant pool allowing transgender women and intersex individuals identifying as women to apply for admission.
+This decision made Bryn Mawr the fourth women's college in the United States to accept trans women.
+Bryn Mawr "recognizes that gender is fluid and that traditional notions of gender identity and expression can be limiting", and has the official policy of accepting nonbinary students who were assigned female at birth as well.
+All current, past, and future students are fully recognized as members of the Bryn Mawr community, regardless of current gender identity.